martino-dot/GOS-Docs/README.md

 * Simple voice chat is not required, but is recommended for better immersion and more funnies.
 * If any information here is wrong, or you have a problem playing GOS, @moderator in the Gos Origins SMP Discord Server.
 # Rules
-1. Don't kill the enderdragon (it kills most server)
+* Don't kill the enderdragon (it kills most server as well)
-2. Don't enter the end (you can still loot strongholds if you find one, don't activate end portals)
+* Don't enter the end (you can still loot strongholds if you find one, don't activate end portals)
-3. Don't be an asshole (don't grief if you know it's going to make someone else feel bad, pranks are allowed because funni)
+* Don't be an asshole (don't grief if you know it's going to make someone else feel bad, pranks are allowed because funni)
-4. Don't pick an origin that someone else picked (This is so every is different, if you're not satisfied then too bad!)
+* Don't pick an origin that someone else picked (This is so every is different, if you're not satisfied then too bad!)
-5. Das it, I think
+* Das it, I think
 # GOS Members
 * BlackstarX
 * Just Dragonsoalce